-Our financing arrangements also require us to maintain specific balance sheet ratios, including, as applicable, minimum amounts of available cash, minimum levels of shareholders' equity and maximum loan to value ratio.
-The covenants in the \$570m bank facility, \$520 million term loan facility and the guarantee and indemnity of the facilities pursuant to which the Company guarantees the performance of the borrowers, also include similar restrictions, covenants and undertakings.
+Our financing arrangements also require us to maintain specific balance sheet ratios, including, as applicable, minimum amounts of available cash, minimum levels of shareholders' equity and maximum net debt to total assets ratio, in addition to a maximum loan to value ratio in one of the facilities.
 If we failed to maintain these levels and ratios without obtaining a waiver of covenant compliance or modification to our covenants, we would be in default of our loans and lease financing agreements.
-Unless waived by our lenders, this could provide our lenders with the right to require us to increase the minimum value held by us under our equity and liquidity covenants, increase our interest payments, pay down our indebtedness to a level where we are in compliance with our loan covenants, sell vessels in our fleet or reclassify our indebtedness as current liabilities.
+Unless waived by our lenders, this could provide our lenders with the right to require us to increase the minimum value held by us under our equity and liquidity covenants, pay down our indebtedness to a level where we are in compliance with our loan covenants, sell Vessels in our fleet or reclassify our indebtedness as current liabilities.
 Furthermore, it could allow our lenders to accelerate our indebtedness and foreclose their liens on our Vessels, which could result in the loss of our Vessels.
 If our indebtedness is accelerated, we may not be able to refinance our debt or obtain additional financing, which would impair our ability to continue to conduct our business.
-Refinanced credit facilities and future credit facilities may also contain financial and operating covenants that are more restrictive than our current set of financial covenants.
+Refinanced credit facilities and future credit facilities may also contain financial and operating covenants that are more restrictive than our current financial covenants.

-Events beyond our control, including changes in the economic and business conditions in the industry in which we operate, interest rate developments, changes in the funding costs of our banks and changes in vessel earnings may affect our ability to comply with these covenants.
+Events beyond our control, including changes in the economic and business conditions in the industry in which we operate, interest rate developments, changes in the funding costs of our banks and changes in our Vessel earnings may affect our ability to comply with these covenants.
 We were in compliance with all covenants as of the date of this Annual Report, but cannot provide any assurance that we will continue to meet these ratios or satisfy our financial or other covenants or that our lenders will waive any failure to do so.